eiffel-community/eiffel-intelligence/wiki/markdown/query.md

     // This match an object in the same way as in the previous example.
 And then filter
     // it and returns eventId that has a path "aggregatedObject.publications[0].eventId".
+    // aggregatedObject is the name of the aggregated object in the database.

     {
       "criteria": {